 Subtract (b) from (a) to give you the amount needed for your boot drive.

 587GB (total used space) – 550GB (user folder) = 37GB (everything else!).

 I need at least 37GB for all my apps and system software.
 A 40GB drive looks like it would just to it – but don’t forget your system writes some very big files (upwards of 10GB) for memory swap files so this will fill up fast, plus with an SSD space more room means better operation, so I went for a 64GB drive.
-I ordered a 64GB M4 SSD from Crucial in the USA for US$119 (NOTE: That was 2011, they now only cost $84.
-Mine had been running 4 years and still going strong.)
+In 2011 I ordered a 64GB SSD for US$119, you can now get one for under half that price.
+I am now running from a 1TB SSD.

 2. Connect the new SSD Drive to your Mac.